top of page

 What was my past failure?
 It was a cursed, uncommon condition called chronic fatigue.
 Once I got it, I couldn't work in any job, monotonous or exciting.
 It was then, during work at the national service, that I realized that I was unable to sustain myself like the even-more-extreme hermit I wished to become.

 To put it very briefly, when I was writing my books in my native language, I had no intention to become "famous" or "successful".
-I wished to be left almost entirely alone, with the only interactions being at work and with family.
+I wished to be left almost entirely alone, with the only interactions being at few followers and with family.

 I was given the idea of creating a website, but like my former master, let's call him Mr. B., I too wished to remain anonymous.
 I've dreamed of having even more of a solitary hermitage, with no followers, little outside help, and, most importantly, no social interactions whatsoever.

+So, I started having apprentices and a whole community of followers behind Philosocom.
 Why give up on certain opportunities when they can be seized and bring you great benefit?
 Is avoiding un-necessity so important that beneficial relationships in the world should be ignored completely?
 Now that I look at it, it is counterintuitive.
+At times solitude is not a defeatist compromise.
+At other times, it is.

 To be frank, I'm sad I can't work, because I was planning to work until my pension.
 I was going to use the money I have not only for myself but also to print more copies of my books, and publish new ones as well.
 Someone I knew told me that I could make a lot of money if I did certain things, such as writing or even designing websites.
-Alas, at least I have my welfare.
+But strangely it is all too tiring as forceful things are.
+I'm a fatigued man despite having recovered from chronic fatigue.

 Many unfortunate cases such as this could happen to literally anyone and change the course of their lives!
-That is what I've learned from the ideal life plan I have designed for myself.
+That is what I've learned from the "ideal life plan" I have designed for myself.
 Now I understand that "optimal solitude" just won't do if I want to be more productive in my life.
 Some compromise is to be made; some connections with others are to be made indefinitely.
+Cooperation is a great way to increase productivity after all, as stress reduces energy.
 Networking, follower-gaining, and opportunities for collaboration.
 These aren't shallow and pointless actions.
-They are now imperative.
+They are now imperative to get things done.
+Always have.
+It's how the world got conquered by humans -- by having large scale collaborations whose productivity was strong enough to extinct so many species, and reign supreme.

 Now that I'm not an "optimal hermit" like I wished to be, I see there is no going back.
-I either become a welfare leech and spend the entirety of my life on useless entertainment, or I sacrifice some of my love for solitude to advocate my brand and put it out there in order to be worthy enough of the world.
+I either become a welfare leech and spend the entirety of my life on useless entertainment in absurd fun, or I sacrifice some of my love for solitude to advocate my article empire and put it out there in order to be worthy enough of the world in the name of optimal contribution (and not in the name of validation).

 To be sincere, blogs are certainly the future (aside from very short videos such as reels).
 They provide not only monetary success but also better exposure.
 Why seek more exposure?
 Because if we look at it in a utilitarian way, the more exposure you have to the world, the better you can contribute to it.
 That is one of the main reasons I even considered giving up on book-writing and focusing on blogs -- because even though writers don't need blogs to be writers, blogs can enormously help.